Hat tip to The Kids Should See This.

 Not all these things are because of things Putin did himself, but the leader of a country deserves credit (and blame) for things they allow to happen as well as things they make happen.

-In order to understand Russia’s rise, I looked for good biography of Putin.
+In order to understand Russia’s rise, I looked for a good biography of Putin.
 Philip Short’s 676-page book is the best I could find.
 It’s not perfect, but it’s pretty good.

 Philip Short is a workmanlike British journalist who has written biographies of Mao Zedong, Pol Pot and François Mitterrand.

-He is not a Russia expert and doesn’t. have inside information.
+He is not a Russia expert and doesn’t have inside information.
 Much of Putin’s life is a mystery to him.
 But he has assembled the important known facts of Putin’s life in granular detail.

 While mostly agreeing with the USA-UK consensus view of events, Short made a good faith effort to understand how things look from Putin’s point of view, which few if any other biographers have done.